Logistic Growth Definition: Growth Model Biology Libretexts

 What is Logistic Growth?

-Logistic growth describes how populations grow in a controlled environment.
-Unlike exponential growth, which assumes unlimited resources and constant growth rates, logistic growth considers the limitations that natural environments impose on populations.
+Logistic Growth describes how populations grow in a controlled environment.
+Unlike exponential Growth, which assumes unlimited resources and constant growth rates, logistic Growth considers the limitations of natural environments on individuals within a population.

 The Logistic Growth Definition